4 Ways to Provide Support While Encouraging Senior Independence

 Before your older adult needs help, have conversations about how their abilities may change.

-Find out how they’d like to be supported when they need help physically and/or cognitively.
+Please find out how they’d like to be supported when they need help with physical or cognitive tasks.

 Being realistic about the future and preparing for inevitable changes will help both of you.